mmaciej2/sbcsae_preparation/README.md

 The code that was used to prepare the data is contained in three repositories:

 - [Lhotse Recipe](https://github.com/mmaciej2/lhotse/tree/sbcsae) - The Lhotse recipe contains the bulk of the processing, normalization, and correction required to prepare the annotations and metadata for automatic processing.
 It also contains code to download the corpus.
+(Note: not yet integrated into Lhotse main repo, but will be soon)
 - [Anonymization Detection](https://github.com/mmaciej2/sbcsae_anon_detection) - This repository contains the code used to detect the regions of the audio that had been low-pass filtered to remove personally identifiable information from the speech.
 -  Alignment for VAD - This repository contains the code used to align the transcripts to re-segment single-speaker regions for better voice activity detection (VAD) boundaries.